bootdotdev/blog/content/python/best-python-resources.md

 This course really takes it up a notch.
 They cover some concepts that aren’t included in others on this list, like working with timestamps and understanding decorators.
 This course also sets you up for a lot of cool mini projects, like creating GUIs using Jupyter notebooks and creating games using Python.

-If you liked the simple real-world applications outlined in “Automate the Boring Stuff”, this course will walk you through the code for similar examples like working with PDFs, scraping websites, reading Excel files, and more.
+If you liked the simple real-world applications outlined in "Automate the Boring Stuff", this course will walk you through the code for similar examples like working with PDFs, scraping websites, reading Excel files, and more.

 Replete with live coding examples where an instructor steps through the implementation thought process, this course also includes quizzes, homework assignments, and three portfolio projects.
-Lots of people really enjoy the “code along” sessions, which feel a bit like partner programming, one of my favorite ways to learn from more experienced programmers.
+Lots of people really enjoy the "code along" sessions, which feel a bit like partner programming, one of my favorite ways to learn from more experienced programmers.

 This course is normally $139, but there are often promotions bringing it down to $20-$40.
 Over 1.5 million students have taken it, and over half of reviewers give it five stars.